SOS Children's Villages gives children the chance to enjoy their childhood alongside their brother and sisters (photo: SOS archives).

 Children grow up in a stable and secure environment (photo: SOS archives).

-The SOS Children's Village in Stony Hill on the northern outskirts of Kingston began its work in 1984.
-Today, 14 SOS families provide a loving home for up to 126 children from the region who have lost parental care.
-In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.
+Care for children who cannot live with their families: SOS families provide a loving home for children from the region who have lost parental care.
+In each family, they live with their brothers and sisters and are affectionately cared for by their SOS parent.